evondev/javascript-class1/outline.md

 # Functions

+- intro
+- declaration
 - name
 - parameters vs arguments
-- normal vs arrow
+- normal function vs arrow function
 - callback
 - return keyword
-- execution context
-- `closure`
+- declaration vs expression
 - hoisting
-- declaration vs expression
+- scope
+- execution context 🤯
+- call stack
+- calling context: global or local execution context 🤯
+- using local context
+- using global context
+- function return function
-- callback hell
+- closure 🤯
+- Whenever you declare a new function and assign it to a variable, you store the function definition, as well as a closure.
+The closure contains all the variables that are in scope at the time of creation of the function.
+It is analogous to a `backpack`.

 # Array